knobs-dev/indid-documentation/sdk/adminSdk.md

 ## recoverEnterpriseAccount

 A method for changing the owner of an existing smart contract account, it consumes Computes Units (CU).
+GuardianSigner is the signer of the wallet's guardian.

 Returns a taskID inside ```IRecoverAccountResponse```.